lauramayfox/designfox/README.md

 # User Stories

 Github projects was used to help me keep track of project features and to help me focus on each sprint.
-I created a kaban board for my user stories, and added the MoSCoW (Must have, Should have, Could have, Won't have) prioritization to my user stories.
+I created a kaban board for my user stories, and added the MoSCoW (Must have, Should have, Could have, Won't have) prioritization to my user stories and assigned them into Milestones.

 - #### Account Registration
   As a site user, I can register an account so that I can easily request design quotes and keep track of my inquiries.